 Getting Business Value from Microsoft AI: Clearing Up Copilot Confusion

-Sorting out Microsoft Copilot for Office 365, Role-based Copilots, Copilot Studio and Power Automate
+Sorting out Microsoft Copilot for Office 365, Role-Based Copilots, Copilot Studio, Power Automate, Copilot for Power BI/Fabric and Fabric Data Agent

 The term “copilot” has become the go-to label for AI tools designed to assist—not replace—human work.
-From Atlassian’s Copilot for Confluence to Salesforce’s Einstein Copilot, the metaphor signals that AI provides a supportive role.
+Atlassian has Copilot for Confluence.
+Salesforce rebranded its Einstein Copilot as AgentForce.
+However it is applied, the metaphor signals that AI provides a supportive role.

 The short answer: it’s all of the above.
 Rather than a single tool, Microsoft Copilot is a family of AI-powered experiences—some embedded in apps like Word and Excel, others designed for specific roles or workflow automation.

 To make the most of this growing ecosystem, it helps to understand where these Copilots shine, how they differ, and where they overlap.
-This primer summarizes four core offerings:
+This primer summarizes five core offerings:

 • Microsoft 365 Copilot